Welcome to the frequently asked questions page. If you do not see your question below, submit a comment or email Kim Cobb at KCobb@riversideca.gov.

 Second Saturdays are regularly scheduled programming that run every second Saturday of the month.
 These free family friendly events will be full of information, fun activities, and crafts.

-Currently, the nature center is staffed by Riverside Metropolitan Museum staff members only but we will be expanding our staff to include volunteers shortly.
-If you are interested in volunteering for the Riverside Metropolitan Museum or the nature center, please follow the directions on their volunteer opportunities page to submit your information to the museum for contacting.
-Make sure you specify you are interested in volunteering with the museum when prompted.
-After you have submitted a volunteer application, please contact Kim Cobb at KCobb@riversideca.gov to alert her of your application’s submission so that she can have your name pulled from the city’s volunteer applicant pool.
+If you are interested in volunteering for the nature center, please follow the directions on the City’s volunteer opportunities page to submit your information to the City for contacting.
+Make sure you specify you are interested in volunteering with the Department of Parks, Recreation and Community Services when prompted.
+After you have submitted a volunteer application, please contact Kim Cobb at KCobb@riversideca.gov to alert her of your application’s submission so that she can have your name pulled from the City’s volunteer applicant pool.

 If you are a professional in the field of science (biology, archaeology, anthropology, botany, entomology, or a related science field), survival skill training, hiking tours, or the arts and are interested in volunteering at educational programs such as donating your time, expertise, and services to lead a class or help with an event, please email Kim Cobb at KCobb@riversideca.gov for more information.
 Please be sure to include your name, contact information, areas of expertise, and months of availability.